moemoe9876/ingestio/batch-upload.md

                 *   Actions (`DropdownMenu`: View Details, Delete Batch - with confirmation).
             *   **Pagination:** Use Shadcn `Pagination` component, controlled by `currentPage` state and `totalCount`.
 Trigger refetch on page change.
             *   **Loading/Error/Empty States:** Implement using `Skeleton` and `Alert`.
 Provide clear messages and a CTA to upload if no batches exist.

+        * File: components/batch/BatchListClient.tsx (or equivalent).
+Objective: Display the batch name prominently.
+UI (DataTable Column):
+Modify the "Batch Name/ID" column.
+It should display batch.name if it exists and is not empty.
+If batch.name is null or empty, fall back to displaying the batch.id (or a truncated version).
+Example logic for display: batch.name || batch.id.substring(0, 8) + '...'.
+Filtering/Sorting: If desired, add the ability to filter/sort by the name column.
+This would require fetchUserBatchListAction to support sorting/filtering by the name field in extraction_batches.

 *   **9.2: Batch Detail Page (`/dashboard/batches/[batchId]`)**
     *   **File**: `app/(dashboard)/dashboard/batches/[batchId]/page.tsx` (Server Component), `components/batch/BatchDetailClient.tsx` (Client Component).